SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 >
 > > ## Solution
 > >
-> > Discussions among learners who chose different priorities will convince them of the need
+> > The priorities will be different and that's OK.
+Discussions among learners who chose different
+> > priorities will convince them of the need
 > > for governance and transparency in open source projects.
 This will clarify the contributors' roles
 > > and responsibilities within projects.
 > {: .solution}